mydobie/featureFlags/README-NON-REDUX.md

 - _onFeatureReset_ - Function that doesn't have arguments.
 This function is called when the user resets the feature flags back to their original status.

+- _readonly_ - Boolean if set to true the feature flags will be readonly and all switches/checkboxes will be disabled.

 Example:

 ```